Wallet Overview

 Offline Mode

 The wallet automatically detects when your network connection is lost and switches to a limited offline mode.
-In this mode, you can still view cached data and perform offline operations (like generating QR codes for air-gapped signing) without interruption.
+In offline mode you can:

 👉 Explore the Offline Wallet docs